Wiser Workplace

 Confidential mediation can resolve pregnancy discrimination disputes quickly without escalating to government complaints or litigation.

 An employment attorney can evaluate your situation, explain the legal deadlines that apply to your claims, and help you understand all of your options.
 Many pregnancy discrimination attorneys offer free consultations and work on a contingency basis, meaning you pay nothing unless you recover compensation.
-The California State Bar Lawyer Referral Service can help you find an attorney in your area.
+If you want to consult an attorney, you should select one of your own choosing.

 Step 5: Legal Action